rsl33/Get_data_Project/README_short_ver.md

 The project starts with a given (messy, semi messy) data set and we are required to extract a subset of the data and do a simple calculation of means creating a tidy data set in the sense of the course and in the sense of Hadly Wickham.

+In a tidy data set

+1. Each variable forms a column
+2. Each observation forms a row
+3. Each table is composed of one type of observational unit

+The output table created here has 33 sets of means of means and means of standard deviations and 20 more variables whose names contain the word Mean.
+This results in a tidy 180 by 88 table.
+All the means come first then the std's.
+I could have doen it otherwise, using col numbers instead of names, but this ordering of columns does not reduce the functionality of the tidy table.

 To describe how the script run_analysis.R works to accomplish the assignment I will first describe the staring point.

 Six measured variables from two 3D sensors and 3 more calculated variables(subtracting acceleration due to gravity)